Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

     * Leave passphrase blank unless you want to type it every login.
 6. Highlight your new key and click **Export Public Key**.
 Copy the full line (starts with `ssh-ed25519`).
 7. Go to the **Login** tab and log in as `root`.

+> **Note**: If you see a warning about the host key, this is normal for a new server.
+Verify the fingerprint matches the
+> one shown in your Vultr control panel under the 'Overview' tab, then accept it.

 8. Click the **New Terminal Console** button.

 **We will now create a new user (`haloadmnin`) instead of running everything as root:**